 Why you should check your business credit reports

-Unlike with personal credit reports, anyone can buy a copy of your business credit report to help evaluate how risky it is to work with you.
+Unlike with personal credit reports, anyone can buy a copy of your business credit report to help decided whether to work with you.
 It’s a good idea to check your business credit reports regularly to keep an eye on the information lenders and service providers see when they purchase your report.

 A lender may want to check whether your business has a history of loan repayment and is on solid financial ground.
-A business may get your business credit reports to make sure your company isn’t a risky bet — either for lending credit or for working together on a project.
+A business may get your business credit reports to make sure your company is a solid bet for lending credit or for working together on a project.